 As an innovator in the industry she has continued to combine unique ideas and materials while bringing new products to the events arena.
 Her visuals and designs continue to win awards and accolades in all markets, capped by her recent presidency of the ISES, NY Metro Chapter.

-Matthew Saravay is President and CEO of Wizard Studios NY, and has vast experience in event production, theater and television production, branding, marketing and sales in several industries.
+Matthew Saravay is President and CEO of Wizard Studios NY, and has vast experience in event production, theater, and television production, branding, marketing and sales in several industries.
 Mr. Saravay’s work in Special Events has been recognized over the years through the many awards he has won for set design, logistics management, and Corporate Social Responsibility.
-In 2011 Wizard Studios was named Best Corporate Event Planner by the NY Chapter of the International Special Events Society at its’ annual Big Apple Awards.
+In 2011 Wizard Studios was named Best Corporate Event Planner by the New York Metro Chapter of the International Special Events Society at it’s annual Big Apple Awards.

 Mr. Saravay has served on the Board of Directors of the New York Chapter of the International Special Events Society from 2004 – 2010.
 His career includes stints as Advertising Manager of Brand Marketing Magazine; Marketing Manager for WABC-TV in New York; and Director of Business Development for Cendant Corporation.
 He headed the expansion of Wizard Studios in New York in 2001.

 Matt Bonaavita | Director at Large for Membership

 Matthew Bonavita – President, RHYTHM IN MOTION, transcends the role of average DJ entertainer with unique combination of theatricality, teacher’s sensitivity, an endless supply of fresh music ideas and over a decade of professional DJ experience.